debug profile

 The output can be heavily customized.
 By default, the following columns are included:

-- id : ID of the pipeline element
+- id : ID of the instruction

 ...

 is appended to the end.
-Full source code can be shown with the --expand-source flag. - duration_ms : How long it took to run the pipeline element in milliseconds.
+Full source code can be shown with the --expand-source flag. - pc : The index of the instruction within the block.

 view span